2017 Northeastern Wisconsin Regional Contest Registration Information

-- PAPER STUDENTS should include four copies of their title page, paper, and annotated bibliography.
-Paper students should also bring one copy of these materials on the day of the event.
+- PAPER STUDENTS should follow the instructions for uploading their paper entry (including title page, annotated bibliography).
+Papers are to be submitted digitally at the time of registration.
+Paper students are also advised to bring one copy of the their paper with them on the day of the event.

 - WEBSITE STUDENTS must complete their sites within the NHD weebly website editor and publish to the web by the registration deadline.
 No further editing of the site is permitted once the registration deadline passes.
 The process paper and annotated bibliography must be included on the website.
 Weebly website URL must be included on the entry form.

-- One SCHOOL REGISTRATION FORM & REGISTRATION CHECKLIST per school.
+- One School Entry Form per school.
 This form should be filled out by teachers.

 - One SPECIAL CATEGORY AWARDS NOMINATION FORM per entry that wishes to be considered for the U.S. Labor History Award, and the Northeastern Wisconsin History Award.